MinhNghiaD/Airplug-ClearPath/README.md

                               nbSequence   : int        (optional if send from local app) timestamp    : VectorClock
                               content      : {
-                                                options : application options
+                                                msgCounter : int (bilan, this field should only be attached to the first state message of each site to avoid redundance) options : application options
                                                 state   : local variables
                                              }